apache/lucy-clownfish/runtime/core/Clownfish/Docs/WritingClasses.md

     DECREF(object);

-=head3 Object destruction
+### Object destruction

-If an object's reference count reaches 0, its C<Destroy> method is called.
+If an object's reference count reaches 0, its `Destroy` method is called.
-This public method takes no arguments besides C<self> and has no return value.
+This public method takes no arguments besides `self` and has no return value.
-It should release the resources held by the object and finally call the C<Destroy> method of the superclass via the C<CFISH_SUPER_DESTROY> macro with short name C<SUPER_DESTROY>.
-This macro takes the C<self> pointer as first argument and a pointer to the object's Clownfish::Class as second argument.
+It should release the resources held by the object and finally call the `Destroy` method of the superclass via the `CFISH_SUPER_DESTROY` macro with short name `SUPER_DESTROY`.
+This macro takes the `self` pointer as first argument and a pointer to the object's Clownfish::Class as second argument.
-The C<Destroy> method of the Clownfish::Obj class will eventually free the object struct.
+The `Destroy` method of the Clownfish::Obj class will eventually free the object struct.

 Example: